coloursofnoise/Resources/Adding-Custom-Dialogue.md

   - korean.fnt
   - russian.fnt
   - renogare64.fnt
-- Drop the fnt file into `Mods/yourmod/Dialog/Fonts`
-- Drop the png files into `Mods/yourmod/Graphics/Atlases/Gui`
+- Drop the fnt and png files into `Mods/yourmod/Dialog/Fonts`

 When the game starts up, you should see something similar to this in the console or in log.txt, telling you that the missing characters have been successfully added to the game's font:
 ```